 - Self-Assessment Checklist – for MPS Teams to identify where they are doing well and where they would like to improve with a spreadsheet to generate and action plan

 - Resource Guide – tips, templates and websites to assist implementation of the Principles

 Principles of Care

 The provision of a homelike environment; including lifestyle, leisure and activity options, nutrition and independence are crucial components contributing to wellness.

 The Principles of Care have been developed to support staff in providing care for residents of MPS; not as patients but as residents living in their home.

 Using the Collaborative Implementation Approach for achieving the Principles

 Over 2017, twenty five MPS Teams were supported using the Institute for Health Care Improvement Collaborative model to implement the Principles of Care and achieve rapid, small scale improvements and share experiences.
 The pure Collaborative methodology (depicted below – including learning sets and action periods) was further enhanced through implementation strategies, such as weekly coaching (regarding content, action plans, staff engagement, resistance etc.), site visits, communities of practice, data collection and reporting and other methods of creating networks between participating sites and other state-wide partners.
 Additionally, a secure online PDSA Portal was developed as a central repository for the 25 teams to share experiences, resources and to leverage off each other to fast track implementation.
-Throughout the year, over 470 Plan-Do-Study-Act Cycles across the eight Principles of Care were completed and continue to be available to all MPS sites across NSW.
+Throughout the year, over 470 Plan-Do-Study-Act Cycles across the eight Principles of Care were completed with the most successful strategies now available in the Principles in Practice Report for all MPS sites across NSW